Starting a business abroad

 Research the country where you want to establish your business

 Starting a business abroad requires good preparation.
 No matter if you are starting a business just across the border or if you plan to do business in a developing country.
-Look for up-to-date country information to get a picture of the market, professional culture, the business climate, subsidies, and financing schemes.
+Look for up-to-date country information to learn about the local market, business culture, business structures, and investment rules.
+Also read about possible subsidies and financing schemes.
+Such as the Support International Business (SIB) subsidy scheme.
 The Netherlands Enterprise Agency (RVO) provides detailed country information in Dutch, and also in the NL exporteert app (in Dutch).
-The Support International Business (SIB) programme can also help you get started in a new market.

 Check the local laws and regulations for starting a business